naoshibaikyu/cyborgresistance/halloween.md

 UlalaMolly: Don't be silly.
 T-that's awesome!
 Totally our s-spot!

-Magma0Annoyed: Strange.
-What would a castle be doing out here anyways?
+Magma0Annoyed: Now what in the- what's a castle doing out here?
+Do you folks think it's... *haunted* or somethin'?

 WitchArrietty: **[Getting off of the car with Molly and Silver]** Don't know, but we're going to investigate this place to make sure it's all good.

-Magma0: Right, I'll come back with the rest of the team when they're done shopping.
-Be safe you three.
+Magma0: Alright, don't get too scared!
+I’ll come back with the rest of the team when they’re done shopping.
+Be safe you three!

 %With that, Roy's car speeds off the scene, leaving the three at a huge graveyard with the castle in its surrounding.
 Soon, the three walk across the graveyard approaching the castle.